cmoeser5/Develop-Austin-ML/proposal.md

 Predict possible additional interests based on user interests - Recommendation System

+Revision
+* Recommendation System based on the name/text + lat +long + types to predict a user rating
+* User will enter certain features and the machine will predict the rating
+* Use weighted average or 2 different models, combine types into a list to categorize (put into a set and then combine into binary variables)

 * Database
     * Ratings
     * Total user ratings (amount of users rating the location)